span6484/algorithms/09_recursion/readme.md

         root.right := trees(n-i-1)
 ```

-The time complexity and space complexity are always equal to the size of the output
+The time complexity and space complexity are always equal to the size of the output????

-O(2 ^ N)

 https://www.youtube.com/watch?v=noVVstnQvyY